CartographerLabs/Lights-Camera-Extremism/README.md

 ## Features 🌟

-- **PlayWrite** 🎭: Generates abstract user profiles based on given channel information.
+- **PlayWrite** 🎭: Generates an abstract on the social network to be created.
 It creates detailed backstories and personality traits for each user to simulate realistic interactions.

 - **Director** 🎬: Creates a script of interactions among users.
 It orchestrates the flow of conversations, determining which users interact and the topics discussed to emulate social network dynamics.